Financial Compensation for a Crushing Injury in California

 - Fractured, broken, or crushed bones,

 - Infection (caused by bacteria that enters the body through the wound)

 - Organ damage

 A crushing injury could even cause your body to go into shock, which is called a “crush syndrome.”

 This occurs when your muscles and tissue deteriorate and enter the bloodstream.
 When the blood flows to your kidney and other organs, it may improperly process is causing your body to start a shutdown process.

 Why Do I Need a Lawyer to Pursue a Lawsuit?

 If someone else was negligent and caused you to suffer a crushing injury, you have the right to pursue a lawsuit for compensation.

-However, navigating a personal injury case if often difficult and you will need to retain a lawyer experienced in these type of matters.
+However, navigating a personal injury case is often difficult and you will need to retain a lawyer experienced in these types of matters.

-Your injury attorney can deal with all the aspects on your claim while pursuing compensation.
+Your injury attorney can deal with all the aspects of your claim while pursuing compensation.